LaszloLueck/RegionalWeather/README.md

 - The storage takes place continuously, which means that historical views are also possible. --> check, it works by default with elastic.

 ## What currently work (in some parts, not as a complete project)
+- I must delete the index and all the data are gone!
+Bad thing!
+But i would create a solution.
+I code a custom reindexer, that runs scheduled an look into a configurable directory.
+If there is any of the backup files, the data of that file would be reindexed.
 - Store the plain results of owm as file.
 Reason: For later possibility of complete reload historic data in a (possible new) elastic index.
 Also if i made changes in index- or data-settings we could use this, because currently i store not all data from owm to es.
 - Read out the weather informations for configurable places
 - convert the json to appropriate objects in c#